microsoft/vscode-docs/api/extension-guides/virtual-workspaces.md

 ### Default

-`"virtualWorkspaces": true` is the default for all extensions that have no yet filled in the `virtualWorkspaces` capability.
+`"virtualWorkspaces": true` is the default for all extensions that have not yet filled in the `virtualWorkspaces` capability.

 However, while testing virtual workspaces, we came up list of extensions that we think should be disabled in virtual workspaces.
 The list can be found in [issue #122836](https://github.com/microsoft/vscode/issues/122836).
 These extensions have `"virtualWorkspaces": false` as default.